-There’s Lakeview’s proximity to the beach and the Loop, easy public transit via Lakeshore Drive as well as the red, brown, and purple L lines, quiet residential streets, thriving bar and restaurant scenes and Wrigley Field for starters.
+There’s Lakeview’s proximity to the beach and public transit, quiet residential streets, thriving restaurant and bar scene and Wrigley Field, for starters.

-Then there are the neighborhood’s historic churches, theaters and notable architecture.
-The Music Box Theater has been operating since it opened in 1929, originally showing silent films accompanied by a live organ player, today you can see independent and foreign films there.
+Then there’s the neighborhood’s historic churches, theaters and notable architecture.
+The Music Box Theater has been operating since it opened in 1929, originally showing silent films accompanied by a live organ player, and now playing independent and foreign films.

-Did we mention outdoor festivals, art shows, farmers’ markets, gardens and nightlife?
-Lakeview is home to the Belmont Theater District with over 30 theaters and live performance venues near the Belmont L station.
-It’s home to some of the city’s most popular events with a front-row seat to the Chicago Marathon, Chicago Pride Parade and Bike the Drive.
+Did we mention the outdoor festivals, farmers’ markets, nightlife and cultural attractions?
+Lakeview is home to the Belmont Theater District with over 30 theaters and live performance venues near the Belmont “L” station.
+Residents also have a front-row seat to the Chicago Marathon, Chicago Pride Parade and Bike the Drive.

-And we can’t forget shopping.
-Southport shops and restaurants; independent businesses on Lincoln Avenue; and unique boutiques sprinkled throughout the neighborhood.
+And we can’t forget shopping – shops on the Southport Corridor, independent businesses on Lincoln Avenue, and unique boutiques sprinkled throughout the neighborhood.

 at Addison, Belmont, Diversey, Irving Park, Montrose, Paulina, Sheridan, Southport, Wellington, Wilson